NickVanOosterwyck/Real-Time-Human-Robot-Interactions/README.md

 Thesis can be found on [ResearchGate](https://www.researchgate.net/publication/326717734_Real_Time_Human_Robot_Interactions_and_Speed_Control_of_a_Robotic_Arm_for_Collaborative_Operations)

-For more info contact nick.vanoosterwyck@student.uantwerpen.be
+For more info contact nick.vanoosterwyck@uantwerpen.be